nishim302/FacebookAnalytics/README.md

 # FacebookAnalytics
-"Facebook Analytics" toolkit using Python to extract, analyze, and visualize user timelines, hashtag statistics, and term frequencies from Facebook data.
+"Facebook Analytics" toolkit using Python to extract, analyze, and visualize user timelines and statistics from Facebook data.